hpe-storage/scod/docs/container_storage_provider/hpe_alletra_9000/index.md

 ### User Role Requirements

-The CSP requires access to a user with either `edit` or the `super` role.
+The CSP requires access to a local user with either `edit` or the `super` role.
 It's recommended to use the `edit` role for security best practices.

+!!! note
+    LDAP users are not supported by the CSP.

 ## StorageClass Parameters